gwm17/Specter/README.md

 spectra, applying cuts and gates graphically to spectra, and has a customizable analysis system.
 Specter is focused on providing a clean, pretty UI with good performance required by demainding experimental setups.

 The only external dependencies are OpenGL development headers, as OpenGL is the rendering API, and the C++20 standard library.
 All other dependencies are included as git submodules in the vendor directory.
-The current state of the library is such that the only readily developed data source type is for CAEN's CoMPASS DAQ for use with their digitizer modules.
-There are tentative plans to extend the sources to other DAQ frameworks.

 This project would not be possible with out the amazing online tutorials of [@TheCherno](https://github.com/TheCherno) and in particular his Hazel tutorials, which much of the application model and basically all of the renderer is based off of ([Hazel](https://github.com/TheCherno/Hazel)).
 I highly recommend checking out his work to anyone who is interested in projects like this, or just learning more about C++.